status-im/help.status.im/docs/style-guide/style-conventions.md

     | Incorrect   | Browsing people and Communities         |

 - Adhere to the [capitalization](#capitalization) convention described in this article.
+- Your article's title determines the Markdown file name:
-- Use the title of the article in lowercase letters for the Markdown file name.
-Use a dash symbol ("-") to replace spaces.
-Don't exclude articles, prepositions, or any other word in the Markdown file name.
+    - Use the article's title in all-lowercase letters for the Markdown file name.
+    - Use a dash symbol ("-") to replace spaces.
+    - Don't exclude articles, prepositions, or any other word in the Markdown file name.
+    - If the name includes apostrophes, remove them from the Markdown file name.

     | Usage       | Article name                            | Markdown file name                           |
     |:------------|:----------------------------------------|:---------------------------------------------|